2 Kings 4:1-38 Elisha, the widow and the Shunamite woman

 2 Kings 4:3-4

 God through Elisha told the woman to borrow empty vessels and to pour the oil from her jar into them.
-If we don't take God into account, these instructions may sound really crazy.
+If we do not take God into account, these instructions may sound really crazy.
 For, according to the scientific laws, a jar of oil cannot fill but another jar of oil of the same size.
 Therefore, scientifically speaking, what Elisha told the widow that would happen was impossible.
-However, it was impossible if, I repeat, we don't take God into account.
+However, it was impossible if, I repeat, we do not take God into account.
 For, if we do take God into account the things are entirely different.
 The reason is that God is not restricted by the scientific laws.
 Really, when it comes to Him what counts is not whether something is scientifically possible but whether it is His will or not.
 When something is His will, it will come to pass, whatever the scientists may say.
 Obviously, from what we have read by now, we can conclude that God desired the deliverance of this woman from her problem as He always desires His children to live in victory.
 Therefore biblically speaking, what Elisha said corresponded to the will of God about the situation, and it would certainly, 100%, come to pass, if the widow followed what God told her i.e. if i) borrowed the empty vessels ii) shut the door behind her and her sons and iii) poured the oil from the jar into the empty vessels.
-I don't believe that the widow had ever seen in her life a jar of oil to fill many empty vessels.
+I do not believe that the widow had ever seen in her life a jar of oil to fill many empty vessels.
 However, for God to perform His will she had to believe that she would see it for first time.
-With God it doesn't count whether something has happened for others.
+With God it does not count whether something has happened for others.
 What counts is whether we will believe and act upon what He says.
 Let's see therefore whether the woman finally believed God or not:

 2 Kings 4:5